-Sandhoff disease is inherited in an autosomal recessive manner.
-If the patient and the partner are both carriers, the risk for an affected child is 1 in 4 (25%).
+PMM2 glycosylation disorders are inherited in an autosomal recessive manner.
+This means that if both parents are carriers of the disease, the risk of having an affected child is 1 in 4 (25%).

 What kind of medical management is available?